-The industry standards and guidelines apply to all goat farming enterprises in Australia from extensive grazing to fully housed systems to individually owned goats.
-The industry standards and guidelines apply to all those responsible for the care and management of goats.
-'Goat' includes any Capra aegaqrus hircus.
+The goat industry S&G apply to all goat farming enterprises in Australia from extensive grazing to fully housed systems to individually owned goats.
+The goat industry S&G apply to all those responsible for the care and management of goats.
+'Goat' includes any Capra aegagrus hircus.

-These industry standards and guidelines should be considered in conjunction with other requirements for livestock, and related Commonwealth, state and territory legislation, including:
+These goat industry S&G should be considered in conjunction with other requirements for livestock, and related Commonwealth, state and territory legislation, including: